-This extended two-day sale features oldies and classics.
-First Wednesday sales offer some of the very best books that have been donated to the Friends.
-The Friends also conduct sales every Wednesday in the library lobby noon-3 p.m. and every Saturday 9:30 a.m.-3:30 p.m.
-All proceeds go to support library services.
+The Friends hold sales in the library lobby every Wednesday noon-3 p.m. and every Saturday 9:30 a.m.-3:30 p.m.
+All proceeds support library services.

 Genealogist and staff member Tim Dollens will teach you how to trace your ancestors using two genealogy databases available for free through the library-Ancestry.com and HeritageQuest.

 Stay engaged in reading and learning this summer.
 Sign up begins today for our Summer Reading program with components for all ages from babies to kids, teens and even adults.
 This year's theme is "Every Hero Has a Story."